nadjibus/net-api-client/README.md

 ## Installation

-To install Recombee.ApiClient, run the following command in the Package Manager Console
+To install RecombeeAsyncApiClient, run the following command in the Package Manager Console
 ```
-Install-Package Recombee.ApiClient
+Install-Package RecombeeAsyncApiClient
 ```

 ## Examples